-You are looking for a small group of supporters that you can talk to openly about your situation, and ask them to contribute in some way, big or small, to your independence goals.
+You are looking for a small group of supporters that your loved one can talk to openly about their situation, and ask them to contribute in some way, big or small, to your loved ones independence goals.

 Remember that we are all different and we all see the world through a different lens.
 That lens is shaped by our situation, our upbringing, our lifestyle and a long list of other contributing factors.

 This means that your interpretation of a situation or behaviour could be significantly different to that of your loved one.
 So if you ever feel yourself moving towards judgement, take a deep breath and try to look at things from a different perspective.
 Take a moment to view the world through their eyes, and try to understand why they are doing whatever it is they are doing.

 This search for meaning will not only improve your relationship, but it will also help you educate others and break down the external barriers to independence.